 nationals jumping everything in sight.

-Well at 13 she is into Softball, swimming,
+Well at 14 Sage could and does run this farm and is into Softball, swimming,

 skiing and horse jumping.

 The woman driving this team, also